near/node-docs/docs/maintenance/recompress-storage.md

 one of the existing partitions (if you are running in the cloud and can resize disks freely) or temporarily attach a new disk.

-At the end of the recompression, once the new storage is created, it will replace the old one.
-The old database can be kept as a backup or deleted to free space it uses.
+At the end of the process it will be possible to delete the old database freeing a lot of space.
+Note however that while increasing disk size in the cloud is often a simple operation, shrinking it might be more complicated.
+You need to plan accordingly based on your node’s setup.

 ### Stopping the node